-Most property owners pay an annual levy via their council rates to help fund Victoria’s fire services.
+Most property owners pay an annual levy via their council rates to help fund Victoria’s fire and emergency services.

 We monitor the performance of councils as they collect the levy, which we then pass on to the Victorian Government.

 How is the levy calculated?

 The levy comprises two parts:

 From 1 July 2020, the variable rate is based on the property's:

 - capital improved value.

 For the financial years prior to 2020-21, the location of a property also affected the variable rate.